rsdoiel/antenna/weather.md

 ## SPC Day 3-8 Fire Weather Outlook

-date: 2023-10-19, from: NOAA Weather Forecasts
+date: 2023-10-20, from: NOAA Weather Forecasts

 <br /><a href="https://www.spc.noaa.gov/products/exper/fire_wx/"><img src="https://www.spc.noaa.gov/products/exper/fire_wx/imgs/day38otlk_fire.gif" border="1" alt="Day 3-8 Fire Weather Outlook Image" hspace="1" vspace="1" width="815" height="555" align="center" /></a><pre>
 Day 3-8 Fire Weather Outlook
 NWS Storm Prediction Center Norman OK
-0354 PM CDT Thu Oct 19 2023
+0324 PM CDT Fri Oct 20 2023

-Valid 211200Z - 271200Z
+Valid 221200Z - 281200Z

-A surface cyclone will develop off the Northeast coast this weekend.
-This will result in a large wind field with dry and breezy conditions expected across much of the eastern CONUS.
-However, much of this area will see precipitation in the next few days and fuels remain moist.
-In addition, temperatures should be relatively cool.
-Therefore, fire weather concerns should be minimal.

-An extended period of dry weather across the Southwest and southern Plains has started to dry fuels somewhat, but they likely will not become critically dry before precipitation arrives toward the middle of next week.
-Some increase in initial attack is possible as winds strengthen ahead of an approaching trough next week, but given the marginally dry relative humidity and marginally dry fuels, the threat for large fires should remain muted.

-..Bentley..
-10/19/2023
+Generally light zonal upper-level flow will be present over the CONUS at the start of the extended period before a mid-level trough develops along the West Coast and shifts east during the early part of next week.
+The evolution of this trough varies considerably among medium-range guidance.
+Given this uncertainty and the lack of appreciable flow over most of the CONUS, fire-weather concerns remain minimal.

+Perhaps locally elevated fire-weather conditions are possible across parts of western Oklahoma and the Texas Panhandle on D3/Sun, as dry/breezy southerly flow develops during the afternoon.
+Fuels appear at least marginally receptive across this region, but the overall coverage of Meteorological conditions approaching or exceeding elevated thresholds appears too localized to introduce any probabilities at this time.

+..Karstens..
+10/20/2023

 ...Please see www.spc.noaa.gov/fire for graphic product...